-In 2019, Alborz Dianat commenced a PhD as the recipient of the Graham Child scholarship from the SAHGB.
-He also tutors for Architectural History 1A.
+In 2019, Alborz Dianat commenced a PhD as the recipient of the Graham Child scholarship from the Society of Architectural Historians of Great Britain (SAHGB) and, in 2020, an AHRC scholarship from the Scottish Graduate School for Arts & Humanities.
 Alborz established his interests in twentieth century (particularly European) architecture while studying Architectural History (MA and MScR) at the University of Edinburgh.